What is a Nerve?

 List the various types of nerves in the human body.

-Based on their function, the nerves in the human body are divided into 3 types namely:
+Based on their function, the nerves in the human body are divided into three types, namely:

 - Sensory nerves